Q&A: Private school admission requirements

 When should you start the process?

-Even for schools with deadlines, spaces often become available throughout the year, as families let schools know about relocations and re-enrollment.
+Even for schools with deadlines, spaces can open throughout the year, as families inform schools about relocations and re-enrollment.

-If a school does not have a place available in your desired grade the day you call, still complete the application process.
-This will ensure you are in consideration if a place becomes available, whether later that week or just before the school year begins.
+If a school doesn’t have a place in the desired grade when you call, go ahead with the application process to ensure you’re in consideration if a place becomes available – later that week or just before the school year begins.